 OUR PLAN

-running a microloan ministry, Mission ONE partners will start a co-op—a collective controlled and run by its voting members—that will empower women to take ownership of their own growth.
-Through this co-op, a group of South Sudanese women voted around the unified vision to learn how to farm, market their agricultural products, and financially steward those profits to reinvest in their businesses.
+Under the leadership of our local partner in Juba who has more than a decade of experience running a microloan ministry, a co-op will be created to empower women to take ownership of their own growth.
+This co-op will serve as a collective that is controlled and run by its own voting members.
+With a unified vision for this project, a group of South Sudanese women voted to learn how to farm, market their agricultural products, and financially steward those profits to reinvest in their businesses.

 DESIRED IMPACT